sanjaylalwani/Generative-AI/Interview Preparation/questions.md

 5. What is Hallucination?
 Why Hallucination occurs?
 6. How can you evaluate and mitigate Hallucination?
 7. What is catastrophic forgetting in the context of LLMs?
+8. What is RAG?
+Why they are so important?
+9. What are some advanced techniques to imporvise RAG performance?